SNUPEL/2025_BRP_RL/README.md

         - Compute each cell value with softmax normalization

 ##### 3.2.3 Reward
-- minimization of the total cost in the post-stage outfitting process
+- The objective is to minimize total block relocations, which are evaluated through simulation.
-- a sum of three cost-related rewards
+- A proxy reward is designed using a reward decomposition method:
-    - **penalty cost**: the penalty cost for the delay in the delivery of vessels
+    - **penalty cost**: A penalty is assigned to a placement action if the placed block was previously relocated
 <br>

 ##### 3.2.4 Network Structure